steentottrup/AspNet.Identity.MongoDB/README.md

 	* IUserTwoFactorStore<TUser, string>
 	* IUserLockoutStore<TUser, string>
 	* IUserStore<TUser>
+* Provides RoleStore<TRole> implementation that implements this interface:
+	* IQueryableRoleStore<TRole>

 ## Instructions ##
 These instructions assume you know how to set up MongoDB within an MVC application.